Nishnabotna Township, Atchison County, Missouri: History

 Nishnabotna Township was organized in 1845 and was one of the five original townships in Atchison County, though it was originally recorded as Nishnebottona.
 It takes its name from the Nishnabotna River which flows through it.
 Historically, Nishnabotna was thought to be a Native American name meaning "a river where boats were built".
 However, more recent research indicates that the name, which was adopted from the Osage language, means "spouting wellspring."

 In Spring 1839, the first white settlers in Atchison County were Hank B. Roberts and Thomas Wilson at the town site of Sonora.
 Sonora was later laid out in 1846.
+The township was reduced to its present size at the creation of Templeton Township in 1871.

 Geography

-Nishnabotna Township covers an area of 74.6 km2 and contains one incorporated settlement, Watson.
+Nishnabotna Township covers an area of 28.82 sqmi and contains one incorporated settlement, Watson.
 It contains two cemeteries: Addington and Sonora.
 The Nishnabotna River enters the Missouri River in the northwest corner of the township.
 There is little physical relief, as the township lies almost entirely on the floodplains of the two rivers.
 The stream of High Creek runs through this township.
 Agriculture is the dominant land use.
 Evans Island is a land feature along the Missouri River that is located in the southwesternmost part of the township.

 Transportation

 Nishnabotna Township contains one airport, Garst Airport.

+The following highways travel through the township: